emu-russia/breaks/BreakingNESWiki_DeepL/APU/regs.md

 ![lock_tran](/BreakingNESWiki/imgstore/apu/lock_tran.jpg)

 The `LOCK` signal is used to suspend the sound generators so that their values can be locked and can be read using the registers.
-The lock can only be cleared by a reset.

 :warning: The debug hookup is only available in 2A03.
 The PAL version of the APU (2A07) does not contain any debugging mechanisms.